todary/ApiLumen/readme.md

 - Hotel Name
 - Price

-### Guidelines
+## Guidelines
-the service can be found under 'micro-services/packages' search logic  is in located under api sort logic  is in located under sort
+- the service can be found under 'micro-services/packages'
+- search logic is  located under api
+- sort logic is  located under sort

 ## Installation